ssbc/epidemic-broadcast-trees/README.md

 `<seq>` is an positive integer or zero. -1 is used to represent if the are explicitly not replicating that feed.

-`<msg>` is a message that `opts.isMsg(id) === true`.
+`<msg>` is a message where `opts.isMsg(id) === true`.

 ## Replication overview

 The state of other peers are stored outside this module in a lossy stored in the SSB-EBT module.
 See `getClock` & `setClock`.

-Notes (aka the vector clock) is stored as { feed: (seq === -1 ? -1 :
+Notes (aka the vector clock) are stored as { feed: (seq === -1 ? -1 :
 seq << 1 | !rx) } (= * 2 + 1?).
 The sequence can be extracted using
 `getSequence` and rx/tx using `getReceive` (is even). -1 means do not replicate.

-When peers connect, the server (that received the request) is expected to send vector clock (notes) first.
+When peers connect, the server (that received the request) is expected to send their vector clock (notes) first.
 It should use a local cache as the last known status of the client.
 The notes will only contain feeds where the sequence is different from the other end.
 This ensures that the vectors clocks sent are as small as possible.

 When connecting to multiple nodes, only request new messages using rx for a feed from one of the nodes.
 See `test/multiple.js`.